Global types and event structure semantics for asynchronous multiparty sessions: Related work and conclusions

-\paragraph{Acknowledgments} We are indebted to Francesco Dagnino for suggesting a simplification in the definition of \balancing\ for asynchronous global types.
-The present version of the paper greatly benefitted from the key suggestions of the reviewers.
-In particular, several definitions have been clarified, network events have been simplified, and both the comparison with the literature and the discussion on future work have been expanded.
+\paragraph{Acknowledgments} We are indebted to Francesco Dagnino for suggesting a simplification in the definition of \balancing\ for asynchronous types.
+We also wish to thank the anonymous referees for their helpful comments.
+In particular, they helped us to clarify several definitions, and to expand both the comparison with the literature and the discussion on future work.